JamesLongman/ava-bot/README.md

 ## About
 Ava is an open-source multi-server general discord bot, the bot is built using node.js with the ([discord.js](https://github.com/hydrabolt/discord.js)) API library.

+The main purpose of Ava is to provide example code from which you may build your own bot.
+Ava's code is designed with modular programming in mind so isolating the code for one particular feature should hopefully not be too difficult.

 Ava is designed to run with:
 - Multi-server support
 - Optional database integration
 - Production, staging and development environments powered by [Docker](https://www.docker.com/what-docker)
 - Continuous integration testing

-Ava's features (Customisabe, features can be disabled and enabled for your server):
+Ava's features (Customisable, features can be disabled and enabled for your server):
 - Multiple commands (list below)
 - Automatic moderation
 - Admin commands